The iconic moment in jeans fashion history

 Levi Strauss made some terrible mistakes redesign of the 501 in the 80′s and 90′s

 Around 1983, started Levis doing a lot of mistakes with their original model and flagship 501, they changed to non-selvage-denim, made on wider looms, still produced by Cone.
-I even though cannot believe why Levi Strauss did these changes to their original Jean at that point in time, reduce quality and remove details that people loved.
+I even though cannot believe why Levi Strauss did these changes to their original Jean at that time, reduce quality and remove details that people loved.
 This was not the only big mistake done later in the end of the 90′s they changed the back pockets and lost the girls segment.
 They changed their back pockets in the critical sizes 27-29, and it created an illusion were the bums looked bigger.
 This became fast known among teenagers.
 I know because I did a research test with several young girls who wore the old model and new, I did this after a few of the sales force heard about the problems from their customers the retailers.
 We reported of course about it to the management.
 However, Levi Strauss was still this large machine that did not take any signal from the market.
 Nevertheless, something was terribly wrong and this was just one of the factors that Levi Strauss lost sizable market shares all over the world.
 Do not ever underestimate the power of the consumer.

 Today 501 is stronger back than ever before, they have listened to the consumers and seen what other’s brands took who understood the value of the Levi Strauss heritage and made jeans in the identical way and with the same details that Levi Strauss once had.
 Whatever Japanese, Swedish, American or Italian brand does not come close to what Levi’s does when they first decide to do it.
 Cone Mills still produce the Red line or tab for Levi’s Vintage replicas today.
 The original 501, however, is the raw version shrink to fit, a model with its fans, but I hope more people will try it in the future.
 Therefore, I made a little guide on how to be then right because this is the secret of the shrink to fit process.